-The pastors and leaders from three churches counted the money received from the morning offerings.
+The pastors and leaders from three churches were counting the money received from the morning offerings.
 They were counting in an open and public area to be above reproach.
 That morning, a general offering and an offering for a young student to continue Bible training had been taken.
 Monies would be given to the student, and the rest would be divided among the pastors.
 Whatever was given would be the amount they would live on for the coming week.

 O God, I am spoiled.
 I have so much and forget to thank you.
-Thank you for always meeting the needs of your children.
-Not only the material ones but the spiritual ones as well, “according to [your] riches in glory in Christ Jesus.”
+Thank you for always meeting the needs of your children, not only the material ones, but the spiritual ones as well, “according to [your] riches in glory in Christ Jesus.”
 In his name.
 Amen.